LacunaSoftware/docs/docs.en-us/articles/pki-sdk/optional-packages/azure-connector/key-vault.md

 > [!TIP]
 > If your application uses ASP.NET Core, [see the section below](#aspnet-core)

-Once you have the required parameters, create na instance of @Lacuna.Pki.AzureConnector.AzureKeyVaultOptions and, with it, an instance of @Lacuna.Pki.AzureConnector.AzureApiAuthenticator:
+Once you have the required parameters, create an instance of @Lacuna.Pki.AzureConnector.AzureKeyVaultOptions and, with it, an instance of @Lacuna.Pki.AzureConnector.AzureApiAuthenticator:

 ```cs
 var options = new AzureKeyVaultOptions() {